-ALL IN ALL, if you feel comfortable with the sound and if you think it will be easier for you to just move away from it in your dream, simply to that.
+All in all, if you feel comfortable with the sound and if you think it will be easier for you to just move away from it in your dream, simply to that.

-Block out the noise and enjoy your lucid dream!
+Block out the noise and enjoy your lucid dream.

-Compared with other ringing techniques, the Rausis method is notably effective.
+Also, if you compare it with other ringing techniques, the Rausis method is notably effective.